Daft.ie is a one-stop-shop for finding an apartment.

 I didn’t know much about Dublin before moving there.
 In fact, when I applied for the job in London and the job in Dublin, I really wanted the role in London.

 I had this impression that Dublin was a second-class city compared to London.
 That impression totally changed once I moved to Ireland.
-Dublin is lively with an amazing cultural scene.
+Dublin is lively with an incredible cultural scene.

-Also, I find that Dublin is much less stressful and in turn more livable than London.
-I wouldn’t trade Dublin for London if I was offered the opportunity.
+Also, I find that Dublin is much less stressful and, in turn, more livable than London.
+I wouldn’t trade Dublin for London if I were offered the opportunity.
 I love my life in Ireland.

 What are your advice and tips for moving/ living in Dublin?